shakefu/humbledb/README.rst

    >>> # Or use the mapped attribute
    >>> doc[TestDoc.test_key]
    u'Hello'
-   >>> # The mongo class manages database connections and is used as a context
+   >>> # The Mongo class manages database connection and is a context manager
-   >>> # manager to limit the time a socket is used from the connection pool
    >>> with Mongo:
    ...
 TestDoc.insert(doc)
    ...